|

 - Overdraft Protection | Definition, Purpose, How It Works, Benefits

-Overdraft protection is a banking service that prevents account holders from unintentionally overdrawing their checking accounts, shielding them from declined transactions or bouncing checks due to insufficient funds
+Overdraft protection is a service offered by many financial institutions to shield account holders from unintentional overdrafts in their checking accounts This service, when activated, prevents individuals from experiencing declined transactions or bouncing checks because of insufficient funds

 - Overdraft Services for Personal Accounts - Wells Fargo